-For the Dr. B. Scheffler Nachfolger GmbH & Co.
-KG, the protection of your personal data is very important.
-The collection and processing of your personal data is therefore carried out by our company exclusively pursuant to the European data protection regulations.
-On this page we inform you about the collection and processing of your personal data in accordance with Art.
+Dr. B. Scheffler Nachfolger GmbH & Co.
+KG (“Dr. Scheffler” or “we”) is committed to protecting your privacy.
+The collection and processing of your personal data is therefore carried out by our company exclusively within the framework of the existing data protection regulations.
+On this page, we inform you about the collection and processing of your personal data in accordance with Art.
 13, 14 of the General Data Protection Regulation (GDPR).

-51469 Bergisch Gladbach
+51469 Bergisch Gladbach, Germany

-Our data protection officer is:
+Our data protection officer is

 PricewaterhouseCoopers Legal AG Rechtsanwaltsgesellschaft